lockss/lockss-rtd-manual/docs/migrating/configure2x.rst

    .. caution::

-      If you enter :kbd:`N', you will immediately exit.
+      If you enter :kbd:`N`, you will immediately exit.
 Migrating from another host while a LOCKSS 1.x installation is present on this host is not supported

 No LOCKSS 1.x installation detected on machine.
 ================================================